Evaluation of students

 Reed College encourages students to measure academic achievement by intellectual growth and by self-assessment of their grasp of course material.
 The college does not wish to divide students by labels of achievement.
 A conventional letter grade for each course is recorded for every student, but the registrar's office does not distribute grades to students, provided that work continues at satisfactory (C or higher) levels.
 Unsatisfactory grades are reported directly to the student and the student's adviser.
 Students may obtain their grades from their advisers or the course instructor if they wish to do so.
 Students may also order a transcript from the registrar's office.

 Students' work is closely observed and frequently evaluated by instructors; the student and adviser then discuss these evaluations in individual conferences.
 In the case of students whose work is incomplete or below the expected standard, instructors write comments, recording their perceptions of the student's difficulties in addition to the course grade.
 These comments are given to students, advisers, and student services and are considered along with the grade record when a decision is made as to whether an academic action needs to be taken.

 Student progress in all courses is reviewed six times each year: after four weeks and after eight weeks during the semester and at the end of each semester.
 First-year students and sophomores are reviewed by the Administration Committee, upper-division students by the divisions in which they are majoring.
-To emphasize the importance of the student-adviser relationship, all new students are notified of the general level of their work immediately following their first semester.
-In addition, notices of unsatisfactory performance are given to all students following any review at which they are reported to be in academic difficulty.
+Notices of unsatisfactory performance are given to all students following any review at which they are reported to be in academic difficulty.
 Students are to confer with each instructor in courses where their performance was indicated as low or unsatisfactory.